 Making music brings people together.
-This applies of course also to young musicians in the Western Balkans region, where peaceful cooperation across borders and ethnic divides is still an issue after the breakup of Yugoslavia over 25 years ago.
+This applies naturally also to young musicians in the Western Balkans, where peaceful cooperation across borders and ethnic divides remains an issue after the breakup of the former Yugoslavia some 25 years ago.

-The initiator and artistic director of the WBYO is Mr. Desar Sulejmani, a conductor and pianist from Essen, who has himself Albanian roots.
-Mr. Sulejmani has been a major driving force behind the European Summer Music Academy, which has already taken place for eight successive years in Kosovo.
+The initiator and artistic director of the WBYO is the Albanian-born conductor and pianist Desar Sulejmani, who currently resides in Essen, Germany.
+Mr. Sulejmani was also a major driving force behind the European Summer Music Academy, which has already taken place for ten successive years in Kosovo.

 *) In the WBYO context, the designation is without prejudice about positions on status.